 Security updates frequently contain fixes for vulnerabilities that could be leveraged to modify protected operating system files.

 Android and iOS include system partition integrity mechanisms that could detect unauthorized modifications.

-The Android SafetyNet API's remote attestation capability could potentially be used to identify and respond to compromised devices.
-Samsung KNOX also provides a remote attestation capability on supported Samsung Android devices.
+On Android, Verified Boot can detect unauthorized modifications to the system partition.
+Android's SafetyNet API provides remote attestation capabilities, which could potentially be used to identify and respond to compromise devices.
+Samsung Knox provides a similar remote attestation capability on supported Samsung devices.